-Akin Gump Strauss Hauer & Feld LLP’s international trade lawyers and advisors have the significant depth and range of experience necessary to meet the complex challenges presented in antidumping and countervailing duty cases.
-Our trade remedy lawyers are described in Chambers USA: America’s Leading Lawyers for Business as having an “impressive knowledge base” with “results [that] have been outstanding.”
+Akin Gump Strauss Hauer & Feld LLP’s international trade lawyers and advisors have the significant depth and range of experience necessary to meet the complex challenges presented in antidumping (AD) and countervailing duty (CVD) cases.
+Our trade remedy lawyers are described in Chambers USA as “just excellent … they’ve never let us down and have always provided expert and timely assistance.”
 We handle cases involving products from both market and nonmarket economy countries.
-Further, our credibility and success in trade remedy cases are greatly enhanced by the breadth of our practice, as we advise both domestic industries as well as foreign producers, exporters, importers and purchasers.
+Further, our credibility and success in trade remedy cases are greatly enhanced by the breadth of our practice, since we advise both domestic industries and foreign producers, exporters, importers and purchasers.
 We understand fully the importance of political factors and consumer participation in trade remedy proceedings; members of our public law and policy practice are fully integrated and collaborative members of our practice.

-- achieving a final negative injury determination in the antidumping and countervailing duty cases against bottom mount refrigerators from Korea and Mexico
+- achieving a final negative injury determination in the AD and CVD cases against bottom mount refrigerators from Korea and Mexico

-- representing the Norwegian salmon industry in achieving revocation of the antidumping and countervailing duty orders against Atlantic salmon from Norway
+- representing the Norwegian salmon industry in achieving revocation of the AD and CVD orders against Atlantic salmon from Norway

 - successfully representing the government of British Columbia in arbitration under the U.S.-Canada Softwood Lumber Agreement.